Here are some things ACM and Zoom have done to ensure that students' online privacy and safety is respected and protected.

 By limiting online participants to ACM only users, we reduce the risk of external entities "crashing" a meeting.

-We pay to create your ACM email account with GSuite for Education - that includes all GSuite services, Gmail, Docs, Sheets etc. That means that Google does not own ACM student data, there are no ads, student profiles are not used to create ad profiles for targeting, and Google does not sell school or student data to third parties.
+We pay to create your ACM email account with Google Workspace (formerly Gsuite) for Education - that includes all Google Workspace services, Gmail, Docs, Sheets etc. That means that Google does not own ACM student data, there are no ads, student profiles are not used to create ad profiles for targeting, and Google does not sell school or student data to third parties.

 2. Removing Meeting ID from meeting room frame